cognitivefactory/twitter-scraper/README.md

 ## ✏️ Setup

-> **Note:** This project is currently under development.
+> **Note** This project is currently under development.
 It is not yet ready for production.

 Please install first the required packages with the following command: